-Lots of people dislike the standard prelude, so there have been several attempts to make better ones.
-Or just reexport a bunch of extra modules (to reduce the number of imports needed).
-Or both.
+Lots of people dislike the standard prelude, for example for its use of String instead of Text.
+There have been several attempts to make better ones.

-base-prelude is almost unambiguously a net win because it simply reexports things from base and lets you reduce your imports without making you learn anything new.
+base-prelude or Prelude (the package, not the module) are almost unambiguously a net win because they simply reexports things from base and let you reduce your imports without making you learn anything new.

 undefinedas deprecated (so you'll know if you've accidentally left it in code).